A1rPun/MonoGame.InputManager/README.md

 **For Gamepads**

-Use the `Input` enum to identify which action has been pressed
+Use the `Microsoft.Xna.Framework.Input.Buttons` or the more generic `Input` enum to identify which action has been pressed

     enum Input
     {